konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/customGenDockerFile.md

 cicd			compose			knative			knative-parameterized	yamls			yamls-parameterized
 ```

-For this tutorial we want to change:
+The next steps will:
-- The base image of the Dockerfile generated for Node.js from `registry.access.redhat.com/ubi8/nodejs-12` to `quay.io/konveyor/nodejs-12`.
+* The base image of the Dockerfile generated for Node.js from `registry.access.redhat.com/ubi8/nodejs-12` to `quay.io/konveyor/nodejs-12`.
-- Add a new script named `start-nodejs.sh` in the Node.js app directories along with the Dockerfile in the `frontend` directory.
+* Add a new script named `start-nodejs.sh` in the Node.js app directories along with the Dockerfile in the `frontend` directory.
-- Change the location of Kubernetes YAMLs from `myproject/deploy/yamls` to `myproject/yamls-elsewhere`.
+* Change the location of Kubernetes YAMLs from `myproject/deploy/yamls` to `myproject/yamls-elsewhere`.

 4. Use a [custom configured version](https://github.com/konveyor/move2kube-transformers/tree/main/custom-dockerfile-change-built-in-behavior) of the [Node.js built-in transformer](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers/dockerfilegenerator/nodejs) and the [Kubernetes built-in transformer](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers/kubernetes/kubernetes) to achieve this.
 Copy [it](https://github.com/konveyor/move2kube-transformers/tree/main/custom-dockerfile-change-built-in-behavior) into the `customizations` sub-directory.
 ```console